Studying conformally flat spacetimes with an elastic stress energy tensor using 1+3 formalism: Relasticity

-\subsection{Relasticity}
+\section{Relasticity}

-The formulation of the theory of relativistic elasticity is based on a configuration mapping $\psi: M \rightarrow X$ from the spacetime $M$ to the three-dimensional material space $X$, which represents the collection of particles of the material and is equipped with a material Riemannian metric $\gamma$.
+In this section we will use the formulation given in \cite{karl1} for the theory of relativistic elasticity .
+The theory of relativistic elasticity is based on a configuration mapping $\psi: M \rightarrow X$ from the spacetime $M$ to the three-dimensional material space $X$, which represents the collection of particles of the material.
 The material coordinates will be denoted by $y^A,$ $A=1,2,3,$ and let $x^\mu$ represent the coordinates in $M$.
-This mapping describes the configuration of the material and gives rise to a rank three matrix $ \left( y^A_{\; \mu}\right)_p, \,\, p\in M,\;\;\; y^A_{\; \mu}=\frac{\partial y^A}{\partial x^\mu},$ which is called the relativistic deformation gradient.
-The velocity field of matter $u^\mu$ a future oriented, timelike unit vector field , which spans the one-dimensional Kernel of the relativistic deformation gradient is defined by the conditions $y^A_{\; \mu} u^\mu = 0, \quad u^\mu u_\mu = -1.$ The pulled-back material metric
+The material space $X$ is equipped with a particle density form $n_{ABC}=n_{[ABC]}.$ The mapping $\psi$ describes the configuration of the material and gives rise to a rank three matrix $ \left( y^A_{\; \mu}\right)_p, \,\, p\in M,\;\;\; y^A_{\; \mu}=\frac{\partial y^A}{\partial x^\mu},$ which is called the relativistic deformation gradient.
+The velocity field of matter $u^\mu$, a future oriented, timelike unit vector field, which spans the one-dimensional Kernel of the relativistic deformation gradient is defined by the conditions $y^A_{\; \mu} u^\mu = 0, \quad u^\mu u_\mu = -1.$ The pulled-back density form